Home

 The new units will be accessible by stairs from street level, and from within the existing building.
 The ground floor of the addition under the new units will contain a new laundry, amenity spaces, and church entrance.
 The old laundry room on the 11th floor will be converted into an additional bachelor apartment.

 The setback of the addition is stepped back from the corner of King and Dunn to match the setbacks of residential properties along King Street to the east.
-The roof line also descends from 4 storeys to 3 towards the east to meet the level of the adjoining houses.
+The roof line also descends from 4 storey to 3 towards the east to meet the level of the adjoining houses.

 For a look at the schematic plan (or massing plan), click here.